-Facebook: For more information or to stay up to date with CWD news become a fan on Facebook.
+For more information or to stay up to date with PCWD news become a fan on Facebook

-Arrive Early: Events are scheduled on the grounds from 9am to 5pm on Saturday and from 9am to 4pm on Sunday.
+Arrive Early: Gates open at 8 am with events scheduled from 9am - 4:30 pm and 8 pm - 10 pm on Saturday and 8am - 4pm on Sunday.
 We suggest you arrive at least two hours before the battle or plan to spend the afternoon at the site.
 If you arrive at the beginning of the battle you will miss all but a few of the wonderful activities we have planned for the weekend.

 Parking is available on site, free of charge, on a first come first serve basis.

 General Admission tickets admit you into the reenactment site, all activities and demonstrations.
-You may bring folding type lawn chairs and view the battlefield events from your own chair or standing in the General Admission areas.
+You may bring folding type lawn chairs and view the battlefield events from your own chair.
 Spaces are on a first come, first served basis.
 Arrive early if you intend to set up your chair near the front.
 There will be troop movement over the entire field; everyone will see some distant as well as close-up action.

 Sun umbrellas may be used right up until the guns can be heard, marking the start of the battle.
 They must be lowered at that time.

-Young children are often afraid of very loud noises and being close to the cannons can be a scary experience for kids under 5 years old.
+Young children and people with auditory sensitivity can be afraid of very loud noises; being close to the cannons can be a scary experience.
 Cotton helps dull the noise and may be a good idea for anyone near the big guns.

 Strollers are permitted on the event site but may have a more difficult time maneuvering on uneven ground.
 CWD and its staff assume no liability for strollers and other personal property left unattended under the bleachers or any other location on the event site.

 Bicycles may be ridden to the parking areas but not on site.
-We do not provide security for bicycles.
+We cannot provide security for bicycles.

-Because of recent concerns regarding event public safety, no parcels or coolers will be allowed through the event gates.
+Because of concerns regarding event public safety, no parcels or coolers larger than a handbag will be allowed through the event gates.
 Please leave these items at home or in your vehicle.
 All carry items can be subject to search prior to entering the event.
 Please allow extra time so we can enhance your safety!

-No Pets are allowed on site, in camps or in the parking areas.
+No Pets, horses our other animals are allowed on site, in camps or in the parking areas.
 It is dangerous and against Minnesota law to leave pets unattended in vehicles, we ask that all animals be left at home.